UPDATED – AUGUST 29, 2022

 As well, while this blog does deals with the issue of whether an employee who was placed on a deemed IDEL prior to its end on July 30, 2022 (usually because of a temporary layoff because of COVID-19) has been constructive dismissed at common law, and some related issues, it does not deal with the situation in which an employee was not recalled to work by July 30, 2022.
 That (new) latter issue is the subject of another IDEL blog.

 What It Means for Employers, Employees… and their Legal Advisors

 The Problem: Why Were Changes Needed?

-Since March 2020, there have been widespread temporary layoffs (or a reduction in wages or hours) due to COVID-19 related business slow down or (hopefully) non-permanent shutdowns.
+Beginning in March 2020 there were widespread temporary layoffs (or a reduction in wages or hours) due to COVID-19 related business slow down or shutdowns.

 There were two notable exceptions to the 13-week deadline so that the layoff deadline becomes a date less than 35 weeks: Benefits continuation or an agreement in writing.
 However, not all employees had benefits to begin with, nor would they necessarily agree to a recall date that exceeded 13 weeks (and they would probably be entitled to a signing bonus for the agreement to be enforceable).

 At the same time, employers faced a related problem: Despite the ESA having an intricate protocol for temporary layoffs, under the common law there is no such thing as a temporary layoff unless it is provided for in an enforceable employment contract.
 Therefore, many employees without such a contract could claim that they had been constructively dismissed under the common law because of a temporary layoff allowed by the ESA.
 If those employees were ultimately successful, they would be entitled to damages for wrongful dismissal.
 Employers were, therefore, hoping for the Ontario government to change the ESA to address these issues.